2009 Indy Lights: St. Pete 100 Race 1

-J. R. Hildebrand opened up a lead as wide as 6 seconds during the first half of the race on his pursuers led by teammate Sebastián Saavedra and Junior Strous.
+J. R. Hildebrand opened up a lead as big as 6 seconds during the first half of the race, with his pursuers being led by teammate Sebastián Saavedra and Junior Strous.
 On lap 18, a caution came out caused by Duncan Tappy spinning off-track and dragging debris onto the racing surface.
 On the restart, Hildebrand was unable to bring his car to full power due to an electrical issue and Strous was able to make the pass in turns 1 and 2 while making slight contact with Hildebrand's car.
 Jonathan Summerton was able to make his way past in a subsequent corner.
 However, Summerton was unable to challenge Strous for the victory, with Junior Strous capturing his first victory in his debut and the first major open wheel racing victory for team principal Paul Diatlovich (of PDM Racing).